heroku/kafka-packaging-scripts/README.md

 **WARNING: This step modifies production and is customer-facing.**

-Once you have confirmed that the packages and maven artifacts in the staging buckets are working as expected you must:
+Once you have confirmed that the staged packages and maven artifacts are working as expected you must:

 1. Maven: Sync the staging S3 bucket for maven artifacts with the production S3 bucket, modifying the production bucket in-place.
-(For rollbacks the process above created a timestamped backup of the production bucket).
+(The process above created a timestamped backup of the production bucket in case you must do a rollback).
 2. Packages: Update our CloudFront setup via the AWS console so that our users will see the (old plus) new packages and artifacts via the official Confluent yum/apt/maven/etc. repositories.
-(For rollbacks you can revert the CloudFront changes by pointing it to the functioning S3 buckets of the previous release.)
+(For rollbacks you can revert the CloudFront changes by pointing to the functioning S3 buckets of the previous release.)

 *These steps are currently documented elsewhere.*